 Last year, when Audrey just turned three years old, I shared a blog about Ladybug with a few activities appropriate for her age.
-She had learned the very basic from that post like the parts of the lady bug, the /l/ sound with the use of sandpaper letter and learning to form the “ladybug” word using moveable alphabet.
-She’s been reading words and a few sentences that time so it’s not really a big challenge for me to create activities such as presentation with the use of moveable letters and anything that requires few readings.
+She had learned the very basic from that post like the parts of the ladybug, the /l/ sound with the use of sandpaper letter and learning to form the “ladybug” word using the moveable alphabet.
+She’s been reading words and a few sentences that time so it’s not really a big challenge for me to create activities to present with the use of moveable letters and anything that requires few readings.

-Currently, she’s in her “sensitive period for writing, tracing, cutting and painting” or anything that test the ability of her hands to hold and control tools.
-By supporting the need for this type of development, I added more activities for her Ladybug theme shelf that uses art and creativity materials such as: paints, paint brush, crayons, scissors and markers.
-This type of materials satisfies her needs to actively use her hands and of course to be creative!
+Currently, she’s in her “sensitive period for writing, tracing, cutting and painting” or anything that tests the ability of her hands to hold and control tools.
+By supporting the need for this type of development, I added more activities for her Ladybug theme shelf that uses art and creativity materials such as paints, paintbrushes, crayons, scissors, and markers.
+This type of material satisfies her needs to actively use her hands and of course to be creative!
 Yes, she’s been into arts lately, actually my paints and rolled art papers are running out so its time to grab again some more of this!

-TIP: As your child progress in a specific level of activity that requires the use of her fine motor or small hand muscles, try to add more challenging activity and present it to your child the “fun way”.
-While I’m presenting an artwork like stroking a paint brush for a wooden ladybug painting, I will sing her favorite ladybug song as a warm up.
+TIP: As your child progresses in a specific level of activity that requires the use of her fine motor or small hand muscles, try to add more challenging activity and present it to your child the fun way.
+While I’m presenting an artwork like stroking a paintbrush for a wooden ladybug painting, I will sing her favorite ladybug song as a warm-up.
 You can find the song here.
 Once she’s started the process of painting she will eventually focus on her work and not on my voice.

 Let’s get to the point, here’s the list of the activities we have for our Ladybug Theme Unit this year.

 Ladybug Puzzle– This has been our start-up activity when we study about the ladybug.
-This can be paired with the parts of the lady bug label matching.
-I just search this in google and made a print out.
+This can be paired with the parts of the ladybug label matching.
+I just search this on google and made a printout.

-Letter Match Up– I printed this cute activity to match with the moveable alphabet.
+Letter Match-Up– I printed this cute activity to match with the moveable alphabet.
 First, I will say the sound of each lower case letters to the child then I will ask her, “can you get the /l/ without saying the name of the letter.
-The child will then match all the lower case moveable alphabets according to photo below.
+The child will then match all the lower case moveable alphabets according to the photo below.

-Wooden Ladybug Coloring– She’s using an unfinished wooden ladybug cut outs and black and red fine markers.
-I first trace the edges with black marker and let her do the coloring.
+Wooden Ladybug Coloring– She’s using unfinished wooden ladybug cutouts and black and red fine markers.
+I first trace the edges with a black marker and let her do the coloring.

 Ladybug Stamp Art– I have a variety of insects stamp activity at home, by far this is what she’s been using a lot.
 You can create stamp art activities in different ways by writing letter /l/ (for ladybug) on a piece of paper (letter size or oversize can do) then the child will trace the line by stamping.

-Wooden Ladybug Painting– This one is her first time “super detail work.”
-If you been following me on Instagram, my stories will tell you exactly how detail she truly work on this piece.
+Wooden Ladybug Painting– This one is her first time super detail work.
+If you been following me on Instagram, my stories will tell you how detail she truly work on each artwork.
 The effort and extra detail she exerted on this is an example of a “child’s work”.